 The scope attribute is a space-delimited list of scope values indicating the required scope of the access token for accessing the requested resource.
+In some cases, the scope value will be used when requesting a new access token with sufficient scope of access to utilize the protected resource.
+Use of the scope attribute is OPTIONAL.
 The scope attribute MUST NOT appear more than once.
 The scope value is intended for programmatic use and is not meant to be displayed to end users.

 If the protected resource request included an access token and failed authentication, the resource server SHOULD include the error attribute to provide the client with the reason why the access request was declined.
 The parameter value is described in Section 3.1.
 In addition, the resource server MAY include the error_description attribute to provide developers a human-readable explanation that is not meant to be displayed to end users.
 It also MAY include the error_uri attribute with an absolute URI identifying a human-readable web page explaining the error.
-The error, error_description, and error_uri attribute MUST NOT appear more than once.
+The error, error_description, and error_uri attributes MUST NOT appear more than once.

-Producers of scope strings MUST NOT use characters outside the set %x21 / %x23-5B / %x5D-7E for representing the scope values and %x20 for the delimiter.
-Producers of error and error_description strings MUST NOT use characters outside the set %x20-21 / %x23-5B / %x5D-7E for representing these values.
-Producers of error-uri strings MUST NOT use characters outside the set %x21 / %x23-5B / %x5D-7E for representing these values.
-Furthermore, error-uri strings MUST conform to the URI-reference syntax.
-In all these cases, no character quoting will occur, as senders are prohibited from using the %5C ('\') character.
+Values for the scope attribute MUST NOT include characters outside the set %x21 / %x23-5B / %x5D-7E for representing scope values and %x20 for delimiters between scope values.

+Values for the error and error_description attributes MUST NOT include characters outside the set %x20-21 / %x23-5B / %x5D-7E.
+Values for the error_uri attribute MUST conform to the URI-Reference syntax, and thus MUST NOT include characters outside the set %x21 / %x23-5B / %x5D-7E.